Receptor Down Regulation

 differences between natural and androgen assisted bodybuilders physiques.

-Maintenance of the kind of muscle mass seen in top-level bodybuilders today
+muscle mass seen in top-level bodybuilders today

 requires a given level of androgens in the body.
 That level will vary from